wizardy0ga/Windows-Shellcode-Injection-Methods/Injection Methods/Local Process/Threadless Function Hook/Readme.md

 When we execute the trampoline, we're brought to the beginning of the shellcode.
 The initial shellcode performs the following actions before executing the shellcode.
 - Calculates the original base address of the hooked function by subtracting the trampoline size
-- Saves the parameters which the callee gave to the hooked function
+- Saves the parameters which the caller gave to the hooked function
 - Restores the original bytes overwritten by the trampoline to the hooked function, unhooking the function.
-- Create shadow space for shellcode parameters
+- Create shadow space for shellcode

 ![loader-prologue](data/loader-prologue.png)
 ###### Running the loader up to shellcode execution instructions